garyburke888/project-1/README.md

 * Navigation menu is a large coloured button style and is used to give an app feel to the website, as well as a change from the norm.
 The buttons remain the same size on all screens but change location slightly to allow them keep their presence.
 * Footer social media links are round style with a hover effect.

 The [Home](https://garyburke888.github.io/project-1/) page features an image carousel with three strong band images on rotation.
 Other than the header, this is the first thing visitors to the website will see.
 The home page also features a mailing list sign-up button.
-The Home page also has a ‘featured content’ section with three features; latest music, latest video and latest news.
+The Home page also has a ‘featured content’ section with three features; latest music (with link to an .mp3), latest video and latest news.
 Each feature contains a snippet of information on its subject, with a ‘read more’ link to view the rest of the content.

 The [About](https://garyburke888.github.io/project-1/about.html) page features a band bio.